erivlis/graphinate/docs/intro.md

 ### A Graph as a Data Structure

-A Graph is a quite useful data structure.
+A Graph can be a useful data structure.
-It is perhaps the simplest data structure, that is a bit more than just a simple collection of "things".
+It is, perhaps, the simplest data structure, that is a "bit more" than just a simple collection of "things".
-As such, it can be used to model all data sources that have structure.
+As such, it can be used to model any data source that has structure.

 ### Graph Elements